crypto-org-chain/chain-docs/docs/modules/tdbe.md

 - to keep track of keypackage lifetimes -- to limit frequency / know when `SelfUpdateProposal` are valid; for validators whose corresponding keypackage expires, they should be removed from the validator set (similar to liveness fault handling)
 - to keep track if valid `CommitChangeTx` was received in time -- invalid one receive similar treatment as byzantine faults (removal from validator set if a validator + slash)
-- to signal to TVE valid `CommitChangeTx` -- TVE will erase its current obfuscation key in memory, and block/reject requests until it's pushed a new key from TDBE
+- to keep track if valid `NACK` was received after a "valid" `CommitChangeTx` -- NACK invalidating `CommitChangeTx` should treat the `CommitChangeTx` similar to byzantine faults
-- after CommitChangeTx -- after block commit / in the next block (or two blocks?), enquire TVE if it was pushed a new key;
+- after `CommitChangeTx` -- after block commit and NACK timeout, enquire TVE if it was pushed a new key;
-if not, there are two possibilities
-  - local node problem (e.g. no running TDBE)
+if not, it is a local node problem (e.g. no running TDBE) -- TODO: block consensus state machine or shutdown?
-  - invalid Commit (e.g. DirectPath)
-In any case, it should punish the proposer/submitter of that `CommitChangeTx` (if chain-abci should know identity of its staking address / TDBE and self-shutdown if it originated from its "node") and expect to receive `CommitChangeTx` from the next leaf.

-[[ OPEN ISSUE:
+\[\[ OPEN ISSUE:
 https://github.com/mlswg/mls-protocol/issues/21

-for invalid Commits, the punishment of the proposer/submitter may need to be delayed until one receives a valid "NACK" (revealing that the proposer submitted bogus) from affected TDBE.
- ]]
+update the NACK solution here with the official one when it is drafted in the protocol spec
+\]\]